 Abantu abamnyama bathathelwa phantsi apha eRU, noba benza into ayibonakali ebantwini abamhlophe.
-[Black people are undermined at Rhodes, no matter what they can do it is never recognised by

-[Black people are undermined at knodes, no matter what they can do it is never recognised by white people.]
+[Black people are undermined at Rhodes, no matter what they can do it is never recognised by white people.]

 It seems as if there is a ceiling for a person of Black race, they never seem to climb the career ladder despite years of experience they stay in same position.